nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/organizing-content/document-types-in-web-ui.md

 **Ordered Folders**

 {{! multiexcerpt name='ordered-folders'}}
 In an ordered folder, documents are manually sorted.
-So, the orders in which documents are listed in the folder doesn't depend on one of its properties (version, author, etc); you decide where it should be displayed in the list.
+So, the order in which documents are listed in the folder doesn't depend on one of its properties (version, author, etc); you decide where it should be displayed in the list.
 When a document is created, it is added at the end of the list.
 It is not possible to sort documents automatically by clicking on the columns titles in an ordered folder.

 An ordered folder has the same presentation as a regular folder, but it has some additional buttons below the content table:

 - Move up
 - Move down

-To change the content's order, select a document using the checkbox on the left and click on the **move** button you need.
+To change the content's order, select a document using the checkbox on the left and click on the **Move** button you need.
 The document is moved in the list of documents available in the folder.

 You can move groups of documents.
 Moving groups of documents up or down joins the group items and positions them one row up or one row down.
 Moving groups does not affect the rest of the order.
 {{! /multiexcerpt}}